MetatransApps/Android_LIB_Commons2D/README.md

 # How to extend it and use it for game development?
 Here are 2 examples:
-  - https://github.com/MetatransApps/Android_APP_2DGravity, search for **org.metatransapps.apps.gravity.model.WorldGenerator_Gravity.java**
+  - https://github.com/MetatransApps/Android_APP_2DGravity, search for **org.metatrans.apps.gravity.model.WorldGenerator_Gravity.java**
-  - https://github.com/MetatransApps/Android_APP_2DBalloons, search for **org.metatransapps.apps.balloons.model.WorldGenerator_StopTheBalls.java**
+  - https://github.com/MetatransApps/Android_APP_2DBalloons, search for **org.metatrans.apps.balloons.model.WorldGenerator_StopTheBalls.java**